 For details of our reopening and COVID-19 measures, see our dedicated page.

 There is no general parking available on site.
 There are metred parking bays on Bishop’s Avenue.
 An accessible parking bay for blue badge holders only is located within our gated car park.
 See getting here for more information.

 Is Fulham Palace accessible?

 Can we have a picnic?

 Yes, our garden is perfect for small picnics.
-You’re welcome to bring along a small table and fold up chairs.
+You’re welcome to bring along a rug to sit on.
 Please tidy up and take your rubbish home with you.

 We do not permit any gazebos, tents, shelters or anything tied to our trees, including bunting and balloons.
 Nothing can be driven into the ground, including stakes or signs.
 We are a Scheduled Ancient Monument and we need to protect what’s underground.

 Can we host a birthday party on your grounds?

 We have a fantastic garden for birthday parties!

 As a small independent charitable trust that relies heavily on income from events and donations, we are currently facing a significant loss of income due to the pandemic.
 Therefore we ask that you consider a donation for any parties taking place on site.